 Food for Thought: UU Values and Sustainable Food

-I expect that some of you can remember back to the 50’s and 60’s when, once a week, your mother would don her shirtwaist, climb into the family car, and make her way to the A&P. How did she choose her groceries then?
+I remember back to the 50’s and 60’s when, once a week, my mother would don her shirtwaist, climb into the family car, and make her way to the A&P. How did she choose her groceries then?
 In our family, in New England and a long way from the fertile, productive valleys of California, proximity was a huge factor and choices were limited.
-I don’t believe I had an avocado until I was 20 and certainly not a mango.
+I don’t believe I had an avocado until I was 20, and certainly not a mango.
 Cost counted when our parents made out the grocery list, as did cultural and family habits and, perhaps religious practices.
 Some parents were ahead of their time, so nutrition may have been in the equation, too.

 How things have changed!
 Today, it’s not just that food is abundant.
 We can get almost any food, from almost anywhere, in any season.
 We have a cornucopia of choices.
 It truly seems a grocery shopper’s paradise, the land of plenty.

 But at what cost?
 People are beginning to recognize that the true cost of food is far greater than what we pay at check out.
 For many of us, what and how we eat is part of our spiritual practice, a moral or religious act.

 Throughout developed countries, people want to know where their food comes from and how it is produced.
 Is the food grown with pesticides or herbicides?
 What about the polluting runoff from fertilizer and manure?
 What is the contribution of corporate agriculture to the degradation of our planet and what are the best food choices to protect our environment?
 Are the farm workers paid a fair wage?
 What are their living conditions?
 How are the animals involved treated?
 In what conditions are they raised and do they suffer?
 How does a meat-based diet compare with one that is plant- based?